Derv-OFlynn/LinkSlayer/README.md

 # LINK SLAYER

-The purpose of this is to be able to copy notes from Remnote (a note-taking app) and paste them into a TTS (Text to Speech) Reader without the URLs.
+The purpose of this is to be able to copy notes from Remnote and Obsidian (note-taking applications) and paste them into a TTS (Text to Speech) Reader without the URLs.
 Images show up as links in plaintext and are not useful when using a TTS reader as a study/accessibility aid.

-Link slayer is a python script that reads a file from its directory and writes the contents to a new file of your choosing, excluding URLs from the old file.
+LinkSlayer is a python script that reads a file from its directory and writes the contents to a new file of your choosing, excluding URLs from the old file.

 ## User Process